Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 \end{theorem}

-Note that similarly as in the previous section $\ga_\opt$ is \emph{not} the optimal robust energy gain achievable by robust controllers with description \eqref{RS::eq::con_of2}.
+Similarly as in the previous section, note that $\ga_\opt$ is \emph{not} the optimal robust energy gain achievable by robust controllers with description \eqref{RS::eq::con_of2}.
 This is due to the conservatism in the employed analysis result Lemma \ref{RS::lem::stab}.

 In contrast to static output-feedback design as considered in Section \ref{SHI::sec::shi}, non-convexity emerges through the multiplier $P$ and its inverse appearing in \eqref{RS::theo::eq::lmi_ofb} and \eqref{RS::theo::eq::lmi_ofc} instead of the Lyapunov certificate $X$ and its inverse.
-Due to this non-convexity, computing $\ga_\opt$ or a corresponding controller is as before very difficult in general.
-Subsequently, we modify the dual iteration in order to compute upper bounds on $\ga_\opt$ and, in particular, solve the robust output-feedback $H_\infty$-design problem in a heuristic fashion.
+Due to this non-convexity, computing $\ga_\opt$ or a corresponding controller is difficult in general.
+Subsequently, we modify the dual iteration in order to compute upper bounds on $\ga_\opt$ and, in particular, solve the robust output-feedback $H_\infty$-design problem still with performance guarantees.